The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Common Fan Criticisms:

-- Extensive asset reuse from Breath of the Wild
+• Extensive asset reuse from Breath of the Wild — this one's legitimate and hard to wave away

-One detailed Reddit analysis noted: "The first time playing a game, particularly one from your favorite series, comes with blindness.
+One Reddit analysis from r/truezelda put it clearly: "The first time playing a game, particularly one from your favorite series, comes with blindness.
 A blindness to flaw... as months went on, things slowly developed and changed."
+That's just accurate.
+The honeymoon wore off and people started seeing the seams.

 The YouTube Algorithm Effect: Amplifying Controversy